mehedihjoy0/GPhotos-Unlimited/README.md

 ## Disclaimer

 Use this module at your own risk.
 I am not responsible for any damage to your device or data loss.

+## Troubleshoot

+* If you have any problem with this module, restart your phone and wait for 2 minutes.
+* If you cleared the data of "Google Play Store", detaching will be removed.
+In this time, "Google Photos" may be auto updated.